wibb1/JavaScriptAlgorithumsAndDataStructures/Section-11-BubbleSort/Section-11-Notes.md

 # Bubble Sort Optimization
 Similar to what I did at the start, if you break when there are no swaps then it saves time in the sort with nearly sorted arrays.

 His naive bubble sort is O(n^2) which is terrible.
 With the optimization to check if the array has been sorted it improves.
-With a nearly sorted array complexity is O(n) which actually makes it a canidate for use in this scenario.
+With a nearly sorted array complexity is O(n) which actually makes it a candidate for use in this scenario.